craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	- The Bolts of Righteous Fury are a +2 ammunition that deals radiant damage.
 	- Currently possessed by [[Breenabelle]] of [[Sarahouse Game]]

+Raining Crossbow
+	- > A brilliant colorful rainbow of wood and metal, this crossbow is covered in gems.
+	- A +3 crossbow.
+	- 8 charges, recharge 1 for 100sp in gem-dust. spend a charge for +3d4 of any element.

 # Divine Creation
 ## Artifacts
 - Worldbinding